 Read the ghostly story behind the mysterious hand of Belfast mill workers.

-The Building itself also resemblance the Titanic Ship, it is the same height as the ship and its four corners represent the Titanic Bow helping to add a more realist view for those visiting.
+The Building itself also resembles the Titanic Ship, it is the same height as the ship and its four corners represent the Titanic Bow helping to add a more realistic view for those visiting.

 Check out the amazing museum below: